miscellaneous-mice/BSPWM/README.md

 ## Folders and files configuration

-- These are the folder to be checked
+- These are the directories to be checked
 ```
 ~/.config/bspwm
 ~/.config/sxkhd